 Sweetwater's Countdown to Black Friday Sale (affiliated) is happening now!
 Shop deals on all kinds of keyboards, MIDI controllers, accessories, and more.

 I have spent the last 6 years touring the country in an alternative rock band as a keyboardist.
 When we first started touring I was constantly getting my instruments stepped on in the van and they were always in the way of people.
 I started to like the 37 key MIDI keyboard because of this.

 After years of playing on different products, I came to the conclusion that my favorite was the Korg MicroKey 37.
 You can check it out on Amazon here for more reviews.

-I discovered the 37 key MIDI keyboard and I actually really like it because it’s big enough to play, yet doesn’t get in the way as much as a 49 key or 61 key keyboard does.
+I discovered the 37 key MIDI keyboard and I actually really like it because it’s big enough to play, yet it doesn’t get in the way as much as a 49 key or 61 key keyboard does.
 Portability is very important when looking at keyboards and you’re going to want something light if you’re touring.